 (a) the person is at least 15 years of age and has passed a driver's education course approved by the department and the superintendent of public instruction; or

 (b) the person is at least 13 years of age and, because of individual hardship, to be determined by the department, needs a restricted license;

-(2) whose license or driving privilege is currently suspended, revoked, or canceled or who is disqualified from operating a commercial motor vehicle in this or any state, as evidenced by an ineligible status report from the national driver register, established under 49 U.S.C.
+(2) whose license or driving privilege is currently suspended, revoked, or canceled, except as provided in 61-5-232, or who is disqualified from operating a commercial motor vehicle in this or any state, as evidenced by an ineligible status report from the national driver register, established under 49 U.S.C.
 30302, or from the commercial driver's license information system, established under 49 U.S.C.
 31309;

 (3) who is addicted to the use of alcohol or narcotic drugs;

 (4) who has previously been adjudged to be afflicted with or suffering from any mental disability or disease and who, at the time of application, has not been restored to competency by the methods provided by law;

 (5) who is required by this chapter to take an examination;

 (6) who has not deposited proof of financial responsibility when required under the provisions of chapter 6 of this title;